 Mykos is rooted in partnership.
 It celebrates Yunnan’s diverse ethnic traditions, supports local artisans, and opens new economic pathways through eco-tourism, cultural exchange, and skill-building in sustainable design.

-By turning agricultural waste into building materials, the Mycos Ecovillage offers a carbon-negative alternative to burning crop residues.
+By turning agricultural waste into building materials, the Mykos Ecovillage offers a carbon-negative alternative to burning crop residues.
 It also promotes economic empowerment through tourism, artisan production, and sustainable construction — all while preserving Indigenous knowledge and local identity.

 Rooted in Waste.
 Built to Last.